upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 The ElectricGrid.jl toolbox provides a transient simulation framework for electric energy grids based on power electronic converters.
-With a few lines of code, a parameterised electric grid model can be initialised in Julia.
+With a few lines of code, a parameterised electric grid model on component level can be initialised in Julia.
 An example grid is shown in the figure below.